 Edges that come to a point lower than the recommended tolerance are subject to rejection.
-Parts will be rounded in polishing.

-|Minimum size of details||0.76 mm|
+|Minimum size of details||0.8 mm|

 |Minimum height and width details||Embossed: 0.76 mm |

 Engraved: 0.76 mm

 |Minimum height and width for a readable text||0.76 mm|

-It’s possible that particularly fine embossings and engravings will not be visible, as the carving could get filled with excess of powder that is later unable to be cleaned out.
+It’s possible that particularly fine embossings and engravings will not be visible, as the carving could get filled with an excess of powder that is later unable to be cleaned out.
 If an embossing or engraving is an essential part of your design we recommend making them as deep as possible.
-To ensure a better powder removal (thus a better detail visibility), the width of your details must be at least as big as depth.
+To ensure a better powder removal (thus better detail visibility), the width of your details must be at least as big as depth.

-|Minimum space||0.5 mm|
+|Minimum clearance between parts||0.5 mm|

 |Hollowing?||Yes for raw parts |

 No for plated parts

-|Minimum size of hole||2.54 mm|
+|Minimum size of the hole||2.54 mm|

 Hollowing your stainless steel parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
-Otherwise we will not be able to remove the powder completely from the inside cavity.
+Otherwise, we will not be able to remove the powder completely from the inside cavity.